Retail Sales Training

 In-person retail sales training has its own opportunities and pitfalls.

-On the plus side you have: Face-to-face training, which is ultimately where you want your associates to excel—face-to-face conversations.
-When someone from the outside, with a background in training and a curiosity about how individuals learn, delivers the training, the associate does not question it because it has third-party credibility; they just believe it better.
+On the plus side, you have Face-to-face training, which is ultimately where you want your associates to excel—face-to-face conversations.
+When someone from the outside, with a background in training and a curiosity about how individuals learn, delivers the training, the associate does not question it because it has third-party credibility; they believe it better.

-A great trainer is easily understood, is engaging, and makes the time pass quickly.
+A great trainer is easily understood, engaging, and quickly passes the time.

 The downside of in-person retail sales training includes:

-It can be difficult to pull many people off the floor or to another location without closing the store.
-Company trainers may show up to train several employees, but due to unexpected schedule changes those employees have to cover the sales floor.
-The training can be a fire hose of information that is hard to remember.
-Employees who are used to standing all day find sitting for long periods uncomfortable.
-Unless you have a great trainer, the time can go by slowly with little to show for it.
+Moving many people off the floor or to another location without closing the store can be difficult.
+Company trainers may show up to train several employees, but due to unexpected schedule changes, those employees have to cover the sales floor.
+The training can be a firehose of information that is hard to remember.
+Employees used to standing all day find sitting for long periods uncomfortable.
+Unless you have a great trainer, the time can go by slowly with little to show.

 Online retail sales training has its own pros and cons.